Skip to main content

 Introduction

-With financing from the Global Environment Facility’s (GEF) Least Developed Country Countries Fund, the Federal Government of Somalia, in partnership with UNDP, is working to bolster the resilience of vulnerable communities and ecosystems to climate change.
-The project is working in semi-autonomous states in Somalia: South West State, Galmudug State, Puntland, and Somaliland, which unilaterally declared itself an independent republic in 1991.
-The project is working to respond to the adverse impacts of climate change and improve the adaptive capacity of vulnerable farmers in pilot areas, and the ecosystems on which they depend.
+With financing from the Global Environment Facility’s (GEF) Least Developed Country Countries Fund, this project (2014-2022) - implemented in the semi-autonomous states of South West State, Galmudug State, Puntland, and Somaliland, which unilaterally declared itself an independent republic in 1991 - focused on bolstering the resilience of vulnerable communities and ecosystems to climate change.
+The project sought to respond to the adverse impacts of climate change and improve the adaptive capacity of vulnerable farmers in pilot areas and the ecosystems on which they depend.

 GEF